jldeen/codefresh/Swarm.md

 > Just head over to the example [**repository**][4] in Github.

-Run in this directory:
-> docker-compose up

-The app will be running at http://localhost:5000, and the results will be at http://localhost:5001.

-Alternately, if you want to run it on a [Docker Swarm][5], first make sure you have a swarm.
+To run the provided example on a [Docker Swarm][5], first make sure you have a swarm.
 If you don't, run:

 > docker swarm init

+> Note: If you used the [101 ACS Swarm Mode GitHub QuickStart Template][10] or a [DockerCE Cluster (preview) on Azure Container Service][8], your swarm is already initialized.

 Once you have your swarm, in this directory run:

 > docker stack deploy --compose-file docker-stack.yml vote

->> The swarm master must have Python installed.

     deploy_to_swarm:
       image: ncodefresh/remote-docker:ssh-tunnel